GET YOUR IDEAL COLOR MATCH WITH OUR HYUNDAI TOUCH UP PAINT.

 Every scratch is different, and the equipment you need will reflect this.
 Generally, there are two different things you can use to perform touch ups:

-- Hyundai Touch Up Paint Pens – These can be useful when there are small damaged areas.
+- Hyundai Touch Up Paint Pens – These can be challenging to control

 In the pursuit of providing industry-leading products for our customers, we do not sell Hyundai touch up paint pens at ERA.
 We believe that they can’t offer the flawless factory finish that we aim to give our customers.
 In particular, touch up paint pens do not handle the demands of metallic paint well, and it tends to flake.
 This doesn’t provide a great finish.